Nodeclipse/www.nodeclipse.org/updates/polyglot-maven-ide-pack/index.md

 ## Some advises

-If installation breaks or something does not work, just forget about it for year.
+If installation breaks or something does not work, just forget about it for half a year.
 Really.
 Do what you are paid for.

 ## Trivia